bachirica/ConfigMgr/Collections/Add-OperationalCollections/README.md

 # Add-OperationalCollections

-Script to import and maintain the collections defined in an XML into SCCM.
+Script to import and maintain the collections defined in an XML into MEMCM/ConfigMgr.
 Each collection accepts the following fields in the XML definition:

 - **Name**: Mandatory
 - **Description**: Optional